-The Airsoft Range is located on the road to the Multipurpose (MP) Range.
-Access is past the MP range gate.
-The Airsoft parking lot is on the right hand side just before the road goes up hill and turns left towards the MP bays.
-At the far end of the parking lot is a green shed for game administration and gear drop off.
+The Airsoft Range is located to the south of the Multipurpose (MP) Range and access is past the MP range gate.
+The Airsoft parking lot is on the right hand side just before the road goes up hill and turns left towards the MP range’s club house.
+At the far end of the parking lot is a green shed for game administration.

 All ages are invited to come and try out the sport.
-If you are under 16 years of age you will need a parent or legal guardian to participate with you on the field.
+If you are under 16 years of age you will need an adult (18+) to participate with you on the field as well as a consent form signed by a parent or legal guardian.

-Organized game days and special events will be posted in the VFGPA Calendar.
-We have a public Facebook page which you can join to socialize with other Airsoft players, ask questions and receive notices of upcoming events: VFGPA Airsoft Community Page
+Organized Airsoft events are posted in the VFGPA Calendar and are usually run every other Sunday.
+We also have a Facebook page which you can join to socialize with other Airsoft players, ask questions and receive notices of upcoming events: VFGPA Airsoft Community Page

 What do you need to play?

 Eye protection is THE mandatory piece of equipment.
 You can’t go out on the field without it.
-Full seal goggles or glasses designed for Airsofting with an ANSI rating of Z87.1 or higher are required.
+Goggles or glasses designed for playing Airsoft with an ANSI rating of Z87.1 or higher are required.

-Most shooting glasses are not suitable for Airsoft activities because they leave too much of a gap around the eyes.
+Most standard shooting glasses are not suitable for Airsoft activities because they leave too much of a gap around the eyes.
 That gap can allow a 6mm BB to get by during an odd angled shot or a ricochet.
 Standard sun glasses are completely unsafe for Airsofting.
-We recommend a minimum of a Z87.1+ rating.
-Please do not take chances with your eyes.
+We highly recommend full seal googles but will accept glasses providing they sufficiently seal the eye sockets of the player.

 Biodegradable BB Ammunition: